What’s A Drabble?

 So, what is a drabble?

-Well, that is a very good question and, considering it is a major part of my writing style, a question that I should answer.
+Well, that is a very good question and, considering it started my writing career, a question that I should answer.

 To put it simply, a drabble is a short short story written using only 100 words.
 Not 99 words, not 101 words, but 100 words exactly.

 Now, knowing the Internet and its denizens the way I do, I know some of you want more, so here is a link to the Wikipedia page: Drabble

 Okay, something you won’t find on the Internet is the answer to the question: What’s a Drabble Novel?
 Why?
 Because I made it up.